MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 /reaction-roles apply <group> <message>
 ```

-Once again, `<group>` is a group you created before, and `<message>` is an argument that can be resolved to a message.
+Once again, `<group>` is a group you created before, and `<message>` is for the message the reaction roles will work on.
 The following are valid message identifiers:

-* A simple message ID, like `663696313086509106.` This only works if the message was sent in the channel you're using the command in.
+* A simple message ID, like `663696313086509106`.
+This only works if the message was sent in the channel you're using the command in.
 * A Channel ID and a message ID, separed by a single dash, like `659297716920254465-663696313086509106`.
 You can get this by holding the SHIFT key while copying the message ID.
 This works if you want to keep the reaction roles channel clean.
-* A message link, composed of Server ID/Channel ID/Message ID, like `https://discord.com/channels/359057740200673280/659297716920254465/663696313086509106`.
-This is the easiest option which combines ease of use from mobile devices and keeping the channel clean, as point 2.
+* **(recommended)** A message link, composed of Server ID/Channel ID/Message ID, like `https://discord.com/channels/359057740200673280/659297716920254465/663696313086509106`.
+Right click (or long press) the message from mobile then click "Copy Link".
+You can then paste the link from your clipboard.

+{% hint style="warning" %}
+To copy message IDs, you first need to [enable developer mode](../advanced/developer-mode.md).
+It is not necessary for links.
+{% endhint %}

 And voila!
 The bot will ask you to confirm since already existing reactions will be removed, then, all reactions from the group will be added.
-This may take a while (say, 21 seconds in the worst case scenario).
+This operation may take about 20 seconds to complete, depending on the amount of reactions.

 ![](<../.gitbook/assets/immagine (12).png>)